tidev/ti.storekit/ios/documentation/transaction.md

 ### receipt[blob] (read-only)

 The blob of the receipt associated with this transaction.
+You can decode the blob by using `var receiptB64String = Ti.Utils.base64encode(evt.receipt).text`.

 **DEPRECATED:** In iOS 7.0 and later.
 Use the `receipt` property on [Ti.Storekit][].